Taxation of international executives

-Taxation of international executives**

 Where the individual is non-resident in Poland and performs services to a Polish company on the basis of a foreign employment contract and is paid from out of Poland, then in certain cases the Polish company will need to file an information form to let the tax office know about this situation (ORD-W1).

-Under the Seconded Persons Act, the home country/territory employer is required to file a notification to the Polish labor inspectorate concerning the new secondment by the first day that the employee works in Poland during the assignment.
+Under the Seconded Persons Act, the home country/jurisdiction employer is required to file a notification to the Polish labor inspectorate concerning the new secondment by the first day that the employee works in Poland during the assignment.

 Are there any formalities for foreigners who would like to stay in Poland and work in Poland?

-Citizens of countries/territories with which Poland has signed agreements relating to visa-free travel may remain within the territory of Poland (without performing work) for periods of usually up to 3 months.
-However, citizens of certain countries/territories still require a visa in order to enter Poland.
+Citizens of countries/jurisdictions with which Poland has signed agreements relating to visa-free travel may remain within the territory of Poland (without performing work) for periods of usually up to 3 months.
+However, citizens of certain countries/jurisdictions still require a visa in order to enter Poland.

 If individual would like to stay longer usually a temporary residence permit or visa is required.
-UE citizens should obtain confirmation of stay in Poland.
+EU citizens should obtain confirmation of stay in Poland.

 In general, work permits are required for foreign individuals.
-As a rule, employees of EU countries/territories are exempt from the work permit requirement.
-Generally the procedure for obtaining this document requires involvement of the Polish company where work is performed.
+As a rule, employees of EU countries/jurisdictions are exempt from the work permit requirement.
+Generally, the procedure for obtaining this document requires involvement of the Polish company where work is performed.

 © 2020 KPMG Tax M.Michna sp.k., the Polish member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
 For more detail about the structure of the KPMG global organization please visit https://home.kpmg/governance.